maidsafe/rfcs/proposed/0000-Remove-Transaction-Managers.md

 ##Expected outcome

-It is expected this will reduce complexity, code and increase security on the network, whilst allowing a greater degree of flexability.
+It is expected removing Transaction Managers from network will reduce complexity, code and increase security on the network, whilst allowing a greater degree of flexability.
+These types now allow the users of this network to create their own data types and structuresa to be securely managed.
+This is hoped to allow many new types of application to exist.
 # Detailed design

 The design entails reducing all StructuredData types to two sub-types, therefore it should be able to